cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 ** Betting **

 Traditional sports are no stranger to gambling.
 The two activities have likely been entwined since the dawn of civilization.
-In the UK, betting companies such as Ladbrokes and William Hill are very familiar faces among shops - and have a big presence online through competitors like bet365 and paddy power - often taking prominent advertising slots for major sporting events.
+In the UK, betting companies such as Ladbrokes and William Hill are very familiar faces among shops - and have a big presence online through competitors like bet365 and Paddy Power - often taking prominent advertising slots for major sporting events.

-You've probably guessed where this is going - E-Sports betting is huge, and naturally, growing quickly with the scene.
+You've guessed where this is going - E-Sports betting is huge, and naturally, growing quickly with the scene.
 Sites like [http://dota2lounge.com/](http://dota2lounge.com/) let you place bets on competitive games by using your in game items - which have a real liquid monetary value due to the steam marketplace.
-The odds are determined by the automatically adjusting based on how people are voting, and usually end up reasonably accurate.
+The odds are determined by automatically adjusting based on how people are betting, and usually end up reasonably accurate.
 If we pick a recent game, such as the final of the European qualifier for The International 2015, we see that [~50500 people placed ~236000 items](http://dota2lounge.com/match?m=6913).
 This was a popular game, but often there can be dozens of games per day.
+These are real businesses.

 *The UI for placing a bet on dota2 lounge (notice the dollar value!)*
 {% img /images/esports/dota2lounge.png %}

-There are other sites too. [https://vulcun.com/](https://vulcun.com/) emerged recently - claiming to have paid out $1.6m in the last 3 months, with a $10m total prize pool.
+There are other sites too.
+[Vulcun](https://vulcun.com/) emerged recently - claiming to have paid out $1.6m in the last 3 months, with a $10m total prize pool.
 It's a slick website at least, and has seen coverage through major sponsorship of recent teams and tournaments.
 It works like fantasy sports - allowing you to choose players for your team, and then enter those teams into leagues.
-Placing highly will win your rewards, and most of the highest rewarding leagues have some sort of buy in.
+Placing highly will win you rewards, and most of the highest rewarding leagues have some sort of buy in.

 *Vulcun*
 {% img /images/esports/vulcun.png %}